Former ‘RHOC’ Star Meghan King Edmonds Reveals How She Found Happiness Post-Divorce

 Meghan King Edmonds updated fans on what has been going on in her life recently.
 The former Real Housewives of Orange County star wrote a blog post about meeting her new boyfriend, Christian Schauf, as well as how she had healed from her break-up.

 Meghan opened up about her life post-divorce after parting ways with baseball star Jim Edmonds.
 The two were married for five years and had three kids together — Aspen, Hart, and Hayes.
-Divorce proceedings were messy for the couple as rumors swirled for years that Jim was misbehaving.
-Meghan filed for divorce after alleged improper behavior between Jim and the couple’s nanny.
+Divorce proceedings were messy for the couple as rumors swirled for years that Jim was being unfaithful.
+Meghan filed for divorce after alleged improper behavior between Jim and the couple’s nanny came to light.
 Both parties denied any wrongdoing.

-Meghan admitted that the end of the relationship was hard.
+Meghan admitted that the end of the marriage was hard.

 “It was a very difficult 6 months. “

-Although, now months later, Meghan wrote that life is much better.
+Now months later, Meghan wrote that life is much better.

 “I’m overall more at peace.”

-Physically, the reality actress reported that her neck felt better, and she had gained some weight during the quarantine.
-Meghan also wrote that many have said that the actress was “glowing.”
+Physically, the reality actress reported that her neck felt better and she had gained some weight during the quarantine.
+Meghan also wrote that many have said that the she was “glowing.”
 The star attributed these positives to “happiness.”

-The star put in a great deal of work into herself to heal from the wounds of the failed marriage.
+The star put a great deal of work into herself to heal from the wounds of the failed marriage.
 Meghan participated in virtual therapy sessions, wrote daily affirmations, prayed, danced, and started running to help move forward.
-After a great deal of self-work, the actress decided that it was time to move on and begin to find another relationship.
+After a great deal of self-reflection, she decided that it was time to move on and find another relationship.

 “When I knew I had worked through my pain to the point where it wouldn’t define me or scar me but instead teach me, I knew I was ready to really date.”